Street Woman Fighter: Episode 6 (October 5, 2021)

-The Mega Crew Mission continues with the performances and Judges' scores for YGX and WANT being revealed.
+The Mega Crew Mission continues with the performances and Judges' scores for YGX and Want being revealed.
 The Global Popular Vote Scores for all the crews are revealed and added to their Judges' scores to calculate the final scores.
 HolyBang wins this mission with the highest overall score.
-The three crews with the lowest scores, LACHICA, CocaNButter, and WANT, are nominated for elimination.
+The three crews with the lowest scores are Lachica, CocaNButter, and Want, and nominated for elimination.

 It is announced that two teams will battle it out with the loser being eliminated.
-LACHICA is automatically placed in the battle having the lowest overall score.
+Lachica is automatically placed in the battle having the lowest overall score.
 The second team is chosen by HolyBang, who had the highest overall score.
-HolyBang chooses WANT.
+HolyBang chooses Want.

-LACHICA faces off against WANT in a best-of-seven dance battle.
-After an intense battle, LACHICA comes out on top and WANT is eliminated.
+Lachica faces off against Want in a best-of-seven dance battle.
+After an intense battle, Lachica comes out on top and Want is eliminated.

 The next mission, the P Nation Choreography Mission, is revealed in which each crew will make a choreography for P Nation artist Jessi's new song "Cold Blooded".
 Jessi makes a guest appearance to announce the song.

 Episode 7 (October 12, 2021)

 The semifinal round is revealed to be 2 missions which scores will be combined.
 It is also revealed that only 4 crews will be in the finals, meaning that 2 crews will be eliminated for this round.

 The first mission is the Jessi Choreography Mission.
 Each crew will make a choreography for Jessi's new single "Cold Blooded" and Jessi and Psy will pick the best choreography.
 Each team's choreography is shown and Jessi and Psy pick YGX's choreography as the best one.
 YGX will receive extra points and will have to opportunity to direct the music video.
 All crews participate in the music video.

 The second mission is the Men of Women Mission, where each crew must recruit male dancers and create a mixed choreography.
-2AM's Jo Kwon appears as a guest dancer with LACHICA.
+2AM's Jo Kwon appears as a guest dancer with Lachica.
 Jay Park appears as a guest dancer with HolyBang.

-The performances and Judges' scores of LACHICA, HOOK, and CocaNButter were shown in this episode.
+The performances and Judges' scores of Lachica, Hook, and CocaNButter were shown in this episode.